mudlogger/autogen301/README.md

 # autogen301-
-Packages for the er301 sound computer
+This Repo contains packages for the Orthoganal Devices ER301 Sound Computer Minimum ER301 required firmware is v0.6.15